Vietnam.vn - Nền tảng quảng bá Việt Nam

 Protein

-Eating a variety of protein-rich foods will help you get all nine essential amino acids, along with many vitamins and minerals such as B vitamins, zinc and magnesium.
+Eating a variety of protein-rich foods will help you get all nine essential amino acids, along with many vitamins and minerals such as B vitamins, zinc, and magnesium.

 Fat

-The two main types of fats include:
+The two main types of fat include:

-Unsaturated fats: These fats are found mainly in plant foods such as non-tropical vegetable oils, nuts, and avocados.
-They are also found in fish such as salmon or mackerel.
+Unsaturated fats: This type of fat is mainly found in plant-based foods such as non-tropical vegetable oils, nuts, and avocados.
+It is also found in fish such as salmon or mackerel.
 Replacing saturated fats with unsaturated fats can help improve blood cholesterol levels.

 Vitamin

-Fat-soluble vitamins: include vitamins A, D, E and K.
+Fat-soluble vitamins include vitamins A, D, E, and K.

 dinh dưỡng - Ảnh 2.